Custer Volunteer Fire Department

 Located in the South West Corner of South Dakota, in the Heart of the Black Hills, Custer Volunteer Fire Department was Established in 1879.
 We provide primary fire services to the City of Custer, Crazy Horse Monument, Custer State Park and Jewel Cave National Monument .
 Our total response area covers 400 square miles.

 CVFD is an all volunteer fire station with 30 personnel.
-The department is headed by Fire Chief Joel Behlings and two Assistant Chief’s Bill Bell and Matthew Spring, the administrative office is staffed by Treasurer Mike Mayer and Secretary Selena Spring.
+The department is headed by Fire Chief Joel Behlings and two Assistant Chief’s Bill Bell and Timothy Parsons, the administrative office is staffed by Treasurer Mike Mayer and Secretary Selena Spring.

 “Leo Harbach Station” built in 1962, is located at 6th & Crook Streets in the middle of Custer City .
 CVFD is currently working on an assessment of our current facilities and apparatus to help us meet the demands of today’s fire service and our community needs.